Prior-Free Blackwell: Conclusions

 \section{Conclusions}

-This paper proposes a fully prior-free approach to experiments on the basis of their informativeness.
-We develop a partial ranking of experiments on the basis of how valuable repeated observation of their output is to a maxmin decision maker with no prior information about the distribution of the state variable.
-Our order is implied by but does not imply Blackwell's order, and thus offers a richer set of comparisons than its classical counterpart.
+This paper introduces a fully prior-free model of data-driven decision making and identifies applications to partially-identified econometric decision problems.
+We propose a partial ranking of experiments based on their value to a decision maker with no prior information about the distribution of the state variable, and provide a sharp characterization via null-space inclusion.
+Our order is implied by but does not imply Blackwell's, and thus offers a richer set of comparisons than its classical counterpart.
+While we have written the paper for the maxmin expected utility criterion, our results generalize readily to any ambiguity-averse preference under which payoffs increase monotonically as the uncertainty set shrinks, as implied by the third characterization in Theorem \ref{Theorem}.
+We leave the formalization of this observation to future work.

 \selectlanguage{american} \selectlanguage{english}